Code of Practice for Training Dogs and Cats to Wear Electronic Collars

 It is important to identify the reason behind the excessive barking of a dog.
 By identifying the cause it is often possible to reduce or stop the excessive barking problem quite simply.
 Causes can include loneliness, boredom, fear, anxiety or illness, dogs may be trying to get some attention (even negative attention such as scolding may be preferred to no attention), to warn or alert you of something they see as a potential threat (i.e. postman, movement of people, animals or vehicles outside the property) or because they are cold, hungry or thirsty.

-Simply giving a dog obedience training, more attention or some enrichment (toys, walks etc), blocking its view of movement outside the property or allow it in the house (or at least in an area where it has regular contact with people) may solve the problem.
+Simply giving a dog obedience training, more attention or some enrichment (such as, toys, walks), blocking its view of movement outside the property or allow it in the house (or at least in an area where it has regular contact with people) may solve the problem.

 A veterinarian, veterinary behaviourist or qualified dog trainer can assist with identifying the problem and providing advice or training to reduce or stop the nuisance barking behaviour.